kubernetes/enhancements/keps/sig-auth/1688-dynamic-authentication-config/README.md

 `AuthenticationConfig` objects of the same type will be ordered lexicographically.
 No explicit control over ordering will be provided to the cluster admin.
 All `AuthenticationConfig` objects are equally trusted to assert arbitrary identities and there is no concept of priority among them.
-Token webhook implementations are responsible for understanding what tokens are meant for them.

 #### Source of identity